 The Rt Hon Lord Patrick McLoughlin CH Kt PC

 Lord Patrick McLoughlin is one of the UK’s foremost Parliamentarians, having held Ministerial office under four Prime Ministers (Margaret Thatcher, John Major, David Cameron and Theresa May), most notably as Secretary of State for Transport from 2012 to 2016 and Chancellor of the Duchy of Lancaster from 2016 to 2018.
 He was the MP for Derbyshire Dales for more than 33 years and was responsible for passing many significant developments in UK transport policy, including major upgrades to the rail and road networks.
-He was knighted in 2016, awarded the Companion of Honour in 2019, elevated to the Peerage in 2020, and is currently Chairman of Visit Britain.
+He was knighted in 2016, awarded the Companion of Honour in 2019, elevated to the Peerage in 2020, and is currently Chairman of Transport for the North.

 Sir Patrick Brown KCB

 Sir Patrick Brown was the top civil servant in the Department for Transport, serving as Permanent Secretary from 1991 to 1997.
 Following this, he was instrumental in establishing the ITC as the leading research voice for transport, serving as the Commission’s Chairman from 1999 to 2007.
 His wealth of business experience includes service as the Chairman of Go-Ahead Group, and as a non-executive director of Camelot Group and Northumbria Water.

 Sir Terry Farrell CBE, RIBA, FRSA, FCSD